nw-rs/rustworks/SETUP.md

 it to your path.

-Use the following instructions to use your operating system's package manager or if your OS isn't listed use the built in search function to find it
+Use the following instructions to use your operating system's package manager or if your OS isn't listed use the built in search function to find it.

 ### Debian based